levidsmith/LeaderboardExample/README.txt

 Update URLs (TopScoresURL and AddScoreURL) in Assets/Scripts/LeaderboardManager.cs to match your web host.

+For each game, set the iGameID variable in LeaderboardManager.cs to a unique integer.
+I suggest starting with 0 and incrementing from there.
+Currently, the game SQL table is not used, but it may be used in the future to track which ID cooresponds to which game.
+Therefore, I would suggest adding the game ID and name relation in that table.

 POSSIBLE IMPROVEMENTS

 - SQL: Add foreign key relation between game.id and score.game